Shota0000/go_tc/README.md

 OPTIONS:
-   -t value, --time value      Decide how much to delay -p value, --priority value  Specify priority as an integer
+   -t value, --time value      Decide how much to delay -p value, --priority value  Specify priority as an integer -f value, --file value      Set delay by referencing json -s value, --source value    When using json，Specify the source ip.
+Default is the ip address of eth0
 ```